 Travel Like a Pro: Countries With No Visa Requirements for U.S. Citizens

 Traveling throughout our beautiful globe is an amazing experience to have.
 With each stamp on your passport, you’ll experience a new level of satisfaction at all the new and exciting places you’ve seen.
 Each country though has its set of rules that govern the type of paperwork you need to have when you enter their land.
-Of course to travel overseas from anywhere in the United States you need to have a passport.
+Of course, to travel overseas from anywhere in the US, you need to have a passport.

 That’s just a given to leave the country in the first place.
 Whether you need a special visa to travel is up to that specific country.
-A visa is a permit that allows you to enter a country from their embassy.
-Some countries don’t require you to have a visa at all, while others might have you get one if you are going to be staying there for longer than 90 days.
+Hence, a visa is a permit from their embassy that allows you to enter the country.
+Some countries don’t require you to have a visa at all.
+While others might have you get one if you are going to be staying there for longer than 90 days.

 Countries Without Visa Requirements

-Countries that are considered part of the Western Hemisphere Travel Initiative don’t make you get a visa to go there.
-Some of those countries include Mexico to our South, Canada to our North, and some of the islands like the Caribbean or Bermuda.
-There are other islands as well that don’t ask for a visa, such as the Bahamas, Jamaica, Antigua, and Dominica.
+Countries that are considered part of the Western Hemisphere Travel Initiative don’t make you get a visa.
+Furthermore, some of those countries include Mexico to our South, Canada to our North, and some of the islands in the Caribbean or Bermuda.
+Also, there are other islands as well that don’t ask for a visa.
+Islands like the Bahamas, Jamaica, Antigua, and Dominica.

 Some other countries that will let you go without are Guatemala, Georgia, Albania, and Malawi.
-It’s helpful to check with the US Department of State’s International Travel Website to find out if the country you are traveling need needs one, because sometimes these requirement change without notice.
-All you have to do is enter the country you are traveling to find out what they require.
+So, it’s helpful to check with the US Department of State’s International Travel Website to find out if the country you are traveling needs one.
+Sometimes, these requirement change without notice.

 It’s Best To Be Prepared

-Do all your research before you travel well in advance, to make sure you have all the appropriate paperwork you need in general for your travels.
-That way you won’t be in danger of having to cancel any of your plans.
+Do all your research before you travel well in advance.
+Make sure you have all the appropriate paperwork you need in general for your travels.
+That way, you won’t be in danger of having to cancel any of your plans.

 Complete List of Countries With No Visa Requirements for U.S. Citizens